 Not everyone or every brand has the patience to keep creating content consistently for their blog’s target audience, for such a long time.
 And this is exactly what is needed to be successful.
 That’s why the ultimate payoff is so huge.

-Without passion, you’ll find it extremely hard to wake up every day and get to work on creating another piece of content for your audience.
+Without passion, you’ll find it extremely hard to turn yourself into a content writer.
+It would be an ordeal for you to wake up every day and get to work on creating another piece of content for your audience.

 If you’re not passionate about your blog niche and creating the best content you can to help your audience, it is unlikely to have much of an impact.